CooperUnion/selfdrive/docs/safety.md

 - Keep others clear when heat gun is on
 - Ensure heat gun is turned off when finished

-### When running new steel cables for Brake-by-Cable:

-- Use swage tool in vice when possible
-- Clean all steel shavings when cutting cables
-- Tape/cover all sharp ends of the cable

 ## Test Day Procedures

 ### Test day safety officer